amplab/SparkNet/README.md

     wget http://.../ILSVRC2012_img_val.tar
     ```
     This involves creating an account and submitting a request.
+2. On the Spark master, create `~/.aws/credentials` with the following content:

+    ```
+    [default]
+    aws_access_key_id=
+    aws_secret_access_key=
+    ```
+    and fill in the two fields.
+3. Copy this to the workers with `~/spark-ec2/copy-dir ~/.aws` (copy this command exactly because it is somewhat sensitive to the trailing backslashes and that kind of thing).
-2. Create an Amazon S3 bucket with name `S3_BUCKET`.
+4. Create an Amazon S3 bucket with name `S3_BUCKET`.
-3. Upload the ImageNet data in the appropriate format to S3 with the command
+5. Upload the ImageNet data in the appropriate format to S3 with the command

     ```
     python $SPARKNET_HOME/scripts/put_imagenet_on_s3.py $S3_BUCKET \